devicehive/devicehive-docker/k8s/devicehive/README.md

 ## Configuration

-The following tables lists the configurable parameters of the DeviceHive chart and their default values.
+The following table lists the configurable parameters of the DeviceHive chart and their default values.

 Parameter | Description | Default
 --------- | ----------- | -------